-Install gauge boards from Woodford Mill through to Langel Common and set up a network of flood wardens with local volunteers to record the levels during flood events.
+Install gauge boards from Woodford Mill through to Langel Common.

 Look at opportunities for flood storage and increased flood plain capacity upstream of Witney and Crawley such as nature based solutions through partnership working.

 5.9.
 Land Owners and Developers